History:

 Lifestyle:

 You do not have to leave the neighbourhood to furnish your condominium.
-There are many stylish home furnishing shops and art galleries in the area that cater to the tastes of the young urban professionals that live in this neighbourhood.
+There are many stylish home furnishing shops and art galleries in the area along King Street, Queen Street, Spadina Avenue and bathurst Street that cater to the tastes of the young urban professionals that live in this neighbourhood.
 Fitness and lifestyle-related businesses have also set up shop here.
-Grocery stores are nearby and general stores with all the essentials are readily accessible.
+Grocery stores and general stores with all the essentials are readily accessible.

 Toronto’s Chinatown district on Spadina Avenue is a short walk north of this neighbourhood.
 Food markets are plentiful here.
 Kensington Market to the north is also within walking distance.
 This old world market will delight the senses with the sounds of international music and the scent of exotic spices emanating from the eclectic mix of shops and restaurants.